folio-org/mod-source-record-manager/RuleProcessorApi.md

     }
   ]
 ```
-This rule takes only "a" and "b" sub-fields and calls normalization functions for each sub-field.
+This rule takes only the “a” and “b” subfields (subfield “6” is purposely left out) and calls normalization functions for each sub-field.
 The result is concatenated in one string and written to the Instance "edition" field.
 An outcome Instance looks like this in Json:
 ```json
 Instance:
 {